Find your London stay. View hotels.

 Pick your fancy: From pho and bagels to tea salons and pastries, Shoreditch serves up an appetizing array of dining options.

-Shoreditch’s famed Brick Lane is a delicious starting point for foodies.
+Shoreditch’s famed Brick Lane is conveniently located less than a mile from Hart Shoreditch Hotel London, Curio Collection by Hilton and a delicious starting point for foodies.
 Nicknamed Curry Mile and pedestrian-only on weekends, Brick Lane serves up culinary history and street food delights.

 A quick cab ride north from Brick Lane lands you at another popular culinary enclave, Kingsland Road.
 There’s pizza by the slice after dark at neon-lit Voodoo Ray’sand so many Vietnamese eateries, the road is now commonly called Pho Mile.